iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.7/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.soc.mycolorado 1 reviews"/>
 </p>

+> After initial install app wants to verify identity before first use.
+I've tried on and off of wifi.
+It acts like something is loading for a few seconds and then ultimately nothing happens 🤷‍♂️ I like the idea, but it doesn't seem to be working.<br> :date: __2021-07-10 17:50:47__

+> Invasive and requires unnecessary permissions.
+Makes you scan your face for facial recognition database.
+Avoid it!<br> :date: __2021-07-08 21:53:01__

+> This app is not working anymore.
+It was working before the update now when I try to log in its saying my username and password can't be found.
+I even created a new account and its still saying the same.
+Tried to change password even tried to have an email sent with my username and nothing.<br> :date: __2021-07-08 03:00:12__

+> I could never even get my Colorado Id to upload and i tried with different phones my id scans fine everywhere else tjat tries to scan the same part idk no good at all for me to each his own however<br> :date: __2021-07-07 20:28:01__

+> Terrible.
+I can't get past the login screen and it's been like this for weeks.<br> :date: __2021-07-04 20:16:36__

 > Camera doesn't work for face match.
 LG v50.
 The oval is totally blacked out.<br> :date: __2021-07-03 01:37:47__